jdesfon/jdesfon.github.io/README.md

-# 2048
+# This is a copy of 2048 made by Gabriele Cirulli

-2048 in Javascript JQuery/AJAX with an NBA theme
+This was made for Javascript pratice and learning

-This game is made for personal use.
+You can play it at https://jdesfon.github.io/